 As the employer, the participant is required to ensure the DSW packet is completed.
 Please double check that the packet is filled out completely.
 There are directions in the packet on how to fill out each form.
 Incomplete packets will be returned to the participant.
-To fulfill Consumer Direct's payroll and contractual obligations, Description Hours worked prior to being hired and receiving the Okay to Work letter will not be paid, as the hours are considered unauthorized.
+To fulfill Consumer Direct's payroll and contractual obligations, DSWs cannot begin working until each form in the packet has been completed, approved by Consumer Direct, and the participant receives an Okay to Work letter.
+Hours worked prior to being hired and receiving the Okay to Work letter will not be paid, as the hours are considered unauthorized.